arg0naut91/random-py-utils/README.md

 They involve using passwords and e-mail data.

 Even though passwords are handled by `getpass`, there may be other security risks involved.
 Users should familiarise themselves with the libraries included and take overall responsibility for the execution of scripts.

+Likewise, the usage of e-mail headers (especially `From` and `To` fields) is highly unreliable as they can be easily spoofed.